-The revised Commissioners' Guidance on Raising a Concern under the NICS Code of Ethics has been 'screened out' and an Equality Impact Assessment has not been considered necessary as this screening exercise found no differential impact in respect of all the S75 groups.
-It has also been concluded that there is no requirement to introduce mitigation measures or an alternative policy to better promote equality of opportunity or good relations.
+The revised Recruitment Code has been 'screened out' of an Equality Impact Assessment as this screening exercise found no differential impact in respect of all the S75 groups.
+The changes are designed to enhance equality of opportunity and the screening concluded there likely to be a minor positive impact in respect of people with a disability. and an indirect opportunity to promote, good relations.
+Therefore there is no need to introduce mitigation measures or an alternative policy to better promote equality of opportunity or good relations.